A3ima/Ransomware/README.md

 # How the Ransomware works
 First the program checks if it's already run by checking for certain registry key and file.
 If it's the first time it runs, it will evade detection by doing the checks above.

-If the program detects VM or someone test environment, it will SHRED itself from the system, else it copies itself to the Startup folder, adds a new Registry key, and then it restarts into Safe Mode without network connection (Studies found that most AV don't run properly on Safe Mode).
+If the program detects VM or someone test environment, it will SHRED itself from the system. else it copies itself to the Startup folder, adds a new Registry key, and then it restarts into Safe Mode without network connection (Studies found that most AV don't run properly on Safe Mode).

 Once the computer is on Safe Mode, it starts encrypting the files and adding note on the Desktop to explain the user what to do.